"> Skip to Main Content Site Map

 DIALECT UNIT

-4. Short story: "Old Skissim's Middle Boy."
-Another link, PDF textAnother link, plain HTML text.
-This is a yarn and would also fit the "folkways" unit.
-It's the heaviest dialect of the works we will read this semester; although it's the length a short story, plan to read it several times to make sense of it.
+• Short story: "Parson John Bullen’s Lizards."
+Pp 97-103 This is a yarn and would also fit the "folkways" unit.
+It's the heaviest dialect of the works we will read this semester; although it's the length of a short story, plan to read it several times to make sense of it.
 If you are from the South, you may find it helps to read passages out loud.
 It's very funny once you figure out what it's saying - some of the dialect is exaggerated for effect.

 FOLKWAYS UNIT

-2. "Aunt Arie" chapter from The Foxfire Book.
-In the coursepack.
+3. "Aunt Arie" chapter from The Foxfire Book.

 LABOR AND ENVIRONMENT UNIT